googlecartographer/rfcs/README.md

 For changes more substantial than simple bugfixes and documentation improvements we ask that these be put through a very lightweight design review process.

-"RFC" stands for "request for comments" and are used, e.g.
-[rust-lang](https://github.com/rust-lang/rfcs), to establish a consistent and controlled path for new features to enter their project, so that new contributors can anticipate the short- and long-term development roadmap of the
+"RFC" stands for "request for comments" and are used, e.g. by [rust-lang](https://github.com/rust-lang/rfcs), to establish a consistent and controlled path for new features to enter their project, so that new contributors can anticipate the short- and long-term development roadmap of the